ChronoSheets/ChronoSheets-CSharp-Client/docs/OrganisationGroupsApi.md

 <a name="organisationgroupsgetorganisationgroups"></a>
 # **OrganisationGroupsGetOrganisationGroups**
-> CsApiApiResponseListOrganisationGroup OrganisationGroupsGetOrganisationGroups (string xChronosheetsAuth)
+> CSApiResponseListOrganisationGroup OrganisationGroupsGetOrganisationGroups (string xChronosheetsAuth)

 Get a collection of organisation groups that are under your organisation